chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How can I access the EVerest admin panel on Charge Control C?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Charge Control C doesn't have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
+The Charge Control C does not have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
 Please use your development environment to set up your configuration file or just use a plain text editor.

+How should TLS or Plug & Charge private keys be protected?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+For TLS and especially Plug & Charge, private keys should be protected according to the requirements of the certificate authority or certificate management system.
+In many production environments, this means using hardware-backed key storage such as a TPM, HSM, or comparable technology.

+If software-based key protection is not sufficient for your project, plan the hardware-backed approach early.
+Please contact chargebyte support to discuss the available integration options for Charge Control C.

 Does EVerest on Charge Control C support ISO 15118-20 yet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The required module for ISO 15118-20 has been included in the image since the chargebyte EVerest 1.0.0 release.
-Please note that the implementation is still under development and integrated into the image only for test purposes.

-EVerest integrates the `libiso15118 <https://github.com/EVerest/libiso15118>`_ library to provide support for ISO 15118-20.
-Here you can find more information about the current status of the ISO 15118-20 implementation.
-Please note, however, that the range of functions described in the linked `libiso15118` library documentation may not correspond to those already integrated in EVerest, as the library has not yet been fully integrated.
-Implementation gaps may exist, particularly in the case of BPT (bidirectional power transfer) functionality.
+Support for ISO 15118-20 is available in EVerest on Charge Control C and has significantly matured compared to earlier releases.
+Among other things, BPT (bidirectional power transfer) is implemented for Dynamic and Scheduled Charging Mode.
+The main remaining implementation gap is currently Plug & Charge related functionality.

+For Plug & Charge related setup details, please also refer to the `EVerest Plug & Charge tutorial <https://everest.github.io/nightly/tutorials/plug-and-charge.html>`_.

 How do I set up OCPP 2.0.1 on Charge Control C with EVerest?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support OCPP 2.0.1, the EVerest OCPP201 module must be integrated into the EVerest configuration.
+To support OCPP 2.0.1, the EVerest :ref:`OCPP201 <everest_module_ocpp201>` module must be integrated into the EVerest configuration.
-This module uses the `libocpp library <https://github.com/EVerest/libocpp>`_ to implement the OCPP 2.0.1 protocol.
-The `OCPP201 module documentation <https://github.com/EVerest/everest-core/blob/main/modules/EVSE/OCPP201/doc.rst>`_
+The `OCPP 2.0.1 and 2.1 tutorial <https://everest.github.io/nightly/tutorials/ocpp2.html>`_
-already contains some information about the module parameters, the provided and required interfaces, and the initial creation of the OCPP 2.0.1 database.
+already contains information about the module parameters, the provided and required interfaces, and the initial creation of the OCPP database.

 The most important points are summarised here: